 We recognize revenue from other product sales upon customer acceptance, which can occur at the time of delivery, installation, or post-installation, where applicable, provided persuasive evidence of an arrangement exists, delivery has occurred, the sales price is fixed or determinable and the collectibility is reasonably assured.
+For multiple-element arrangements, we use the residual method to allocate value to each undelivered item.
+Under the residual method, each undelivered item is allocated value based on verifiable objective evidence of fair value for that item and the remainder of the total arrangement price is allocated to the delivered items.
+For a delivered item to be considered a separate unit, the delivered item must have value to the customer on a standalone basis, there must be objective and reliable evidence of fair value of the undelivered items in the arrangement and the delivery or performance of the undelivered items must be considered probable and substantially within our control.
+We do not provide our customers with contractual rights of return for any of our products.
 When other significant obligations remain after products are delivered, revenue is recognized only after such obligations are fulfilled.
 The determination of what constitutes a significant post-delivery performance obligation (if any post-delivery performance obligations exist) is the primary subjective consideration we systemically evaluate in the context of each product shipment in order to determine whether to recognize revenue on the order or to defer the revenue until all post-delivery performance obligations have been completed.
 Customer deposits received in advance of revenue recognition are recorded as deferred revenue until customer acceptance is received.
 Deferred revenue also represents the amount billed to and/or collected from commercial and government customers on contracts which permit billings to occur in advance of contract performance/revenue recognition.

 Allowance for doubtful accounts.
 If the financial condition of our customers were to deteriorate, resulting in an impairment of their ability to make payments, additional provisions for bad debt allowances may be required.
-The allowance for doubtful accounts was \$0 as of June 30, 2006 and March 31, 2006, respectively.
+The allowance for doubtful accounts was \$0 as of September 30, 2006 and March 31, 2006, respectively.

-Over 75% of our total revenues in fiscal 2006 and over 90% of our total revenues in the first quarter of fiscal 2007 were from two customers we consider to be financially stable - the U.S. government (various agencies thereof) and General Electric.
+Over 75% of our total revenues in fiscal 2006 and over 63% of our total revenues in the first six months of fiscal 2007 were from two customers we consider to be financially stable - the U.S. government (various agencies thereof) and General Electric.
 For other customers, allowances for doubtful accounts are evaluated on a case-by-case basis, as necessary, considering several factors such as the age of the accounts receivable, the financial stability of the customer, discussions that may have occurred with the customer, and our judgment as to the overall collectibility of the receivable.